mzazon/awesome-cloud-projects/aws/managing-files-with-web-interfaces/managing-files-with-web-interfaces.md

 4. **Register S3 Location with Access Grants**:

    Registering an S3 location with Access Grants creates the foundation for fine-grained access control.
-This step associates your S3 bucket with the Access Grants system, enabling granular permissions management at the prefix or object level.
+This step associates your S3 bucket with the Access Grants system, enabling granular permissions management at the prefix or object level while maintaining enterprise security standards.

    ```bash
    # Create IAM role for S3 Access Grants